variantstudios/compasshighschool.org/index.md

     enroll your child(ren) today.
 Students entering 6th-10th grade are eligible.
-    If your child(ren) are enrolled through our website, we will email you to ask you register to officially claim your space.&nbsp;</strong></p><p><strong>Next "Taste of Compass" event: STEAM
+    If your child(ren) are enrolled through our website, we will email you to ask you register to officially claim your space.&nbsp;</strong></p><p><strong>PARENT INFORMATION MEETING:</strong>
-    Fest!
-Friday, March 2, 2018 from 6:30-8p at the Community Creative Center, 200 Matthews Street.</strong> This event is part of Fort Collins Start Up Week.
-Come check out the drone racing, play with virtual reality headsets, drum, dance, and challenge your friends in robot obstacle courses!
-    &nbsp;</p><p><strong>PARENT INFORMATION MEETING:</strong> Thursday, March 8,
-    2018 at the Music District Long Building, 619 S. College Ave., from 6:30-8p.&nbsp;<em>Kids are always welcome, but we will not have a separate breakout activity for them on this evening.</em></p><p><strong>PARENT ADVISORY COUNCIL MEETING</strong>: All enrolled parents are invited to get more involved in the development of CCC.
-Please join us for our 3rd PAC meeting to meet others and get involved. <em>Monday, March 5, 2018, 6:30p at The Music District, 619 S. College Ave.
-We look forward to seeing you!</em></p><p><strong>Next CCC Board Meeting,</strong>&nbsp;Monday, March
+    Wednesday, April 11, from 6:30-8p at the downtown Poudre River Library.&nbsp;<em>Kids are always welcome, but we will not have a separate breakout activity for them on this evening.</em></p><p><strong>PARENT ADVISORY COUNCIL MEETING</strong>: All enrolled parents are invited to get more involved in the development of CCC.
+Please join us for our 4th PAC meeting to meet others and get involved. <em>Monday, April 2, 2018, 6:30p at The Music District, 619 S. College Ave.
+We look forward to seeing you!</em></p><p><strong>Next CCC Board Meeting,</strong>&nbsp;Monday, April
-    5, 2018, 6:30-8p at the Music District, 619 S. College Ave.</p>
+    2, 2018, 6:30-8p at the Music District, 619 S. College Ave.</p>
 search_engine_optimization:
   page_title:
   page_description: